 1.A.110.
 The Channel-forming Otopetrin (OTOP) Family

 Otopertrin1 of Danio rerio inhibits P2Y purinoceptors.
-It has been reprted to modulate calcium homeostasis and influx of calcium in response to extracellular ATP.
-It is essential for the formation of otoliths in the inner ear of developing larvae and for the perception of gravity and acceleration (Söllner et al. 2004; ).
+It may modulate calcium homeostasis and influx of calcium in response to extracellular ATP.
+It is essential for the formation of otoliths in the inner ear of developing larvae and for the perception of gravity and acceleration (Söllner et al. 2004).
 Otoliths in bony fishes and otoconia in mammals are composite crystals consisting of calcium carbonate and proteins.
 These biominerals are part of the gravity and linear acceleration detection system of the inner ear.
 Mutations in otopetrin 1 result in lack of otoconia in tilted and mergulhador mutant mice.
-Söllner et al. 2004 showed that a mutation in the orthologous gene in zebrafish is responsible for the complete absence of otoliths.
+Söllner et al. 2004 showed that a mutation in the otop1 gene in zebrafish is responsible for the complete absence of otoliths.
 They examined the localization of Starmaker, a secreted protein that is abundant in otoliths in backstroke mutants.
 The starmaker protein accumulated within cells of the otic epithelium, indicating a possible defect in secretion.

 The fish inner ear contains three large extracellular biomineral particles, otoliths, which have evolved to transduce the force of gravity into neuronal signals.
 Mammalian ears contain thousands of small particles called otoconia that serve a similar function.
 Loss or displacement of these structures can be lethal for fish and is responsible for benign paroxysmal positional vertigo (BPPV) in humans.
 The distinct morphologies of otoconial particles and otoliths suggest divergent developmental mechanisms.
 Mutations in Otopetrin 1 result in nonsyndromic otoconial agenesis and a severe balance disorder in mice.
 Hughes et al. 2004 showed that in zebrafish, Otop1 is essential for otolith formation.
 Morpholino-mediated knockdown of zebrafish Otop1 led to otolith agenesis without affecting the sensory epithelium or other structures within the inner ear.
 Otop1 regulates cellular Ca2+ (Hughes et al. 2007).
 The OTOP family was previously the DUF270 or pfam03189 family.
 The members of this family have three 'Otopetrin Domains' that are highly conserved between vertebrates, arthropods and nematodes, as well as a constrained predicted loop structure (Hughes et al. 2008).